arrow

 API is a collection of rules, protocols, and tools that allow distinct software solutions to communicate and perform a series of tasks.

 1. Receive a customer request to open a bank account.
-The customer may even not know what bank provides the service.
+The customer may not even know what bank provides the service.
 Still, as per Solaris API integration, the request will serve as a command to access a specific part of Solaris’s bank system and open the account.

 2. Verify the request by checking the API key.